mnentwig/aCCb/readme.md

 * "declval" in such an expression provides access to objects and methods without requiring a constructor

 ## Notes: String to number
-append known token and use std::istringstream >> myVar.
-Then check ss.good() than read string and confirm known token (>> will silently eat whitespace on both sides)
+append known sentry token and use std::istringstream >> myVar.
+Then check ss.good() than read string and confirm sentry token (>> will silently eat whitespace on both sides)

+## Notes: istream
+* conversion failed: fail bit